kgateway-dev/kgateway/docs/content/installation/ingress/_index.md

 ---
-title: "Installing Gloo as an Ingress Controller"
+title: "Gloo as an Ingress Controller"
 description: How to install Gloo to run in Ingress Mode on Kubernetes.
 weight: 50
 ---